pvandervelde/zinger/engineering.md

 Improve the ratio between value and cost, either by reducing cost or improving value.
 Value can be carrying capacity, speed, battery life etc.

-### Navigation

-* High level commands for motors are normally a velocity and an angle / direction which are then translated into rotational velocity and direction for the motors.
-However for a swerve drive we have more degrees of freedom so the high level commands can specify a velocity vector (where is the rover going) and a 'pointing' vector (where is the rover pointing).
-At a lower level this can be translated into a rotation and a velocity, combined with the final pointing direction.
-  * From there we need to work out the rotational direction of each wheel, based on where we want to go and the speed at which we want to change direction (steer in the same direction vs front and back steering in the opposite direction)
-* Need trajectory planning - Create a path to the goal, but also deal with the need to smoothly change the wheel speed and direction.
-Additionally for a swerve drive we also need to figure out what direction we need to face in
-  * Temporal planning of movement direction, rotations, and the direction the robot is facing